bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 I'm using <a href="https://www.kingston.com/en/ssd/nv2-nvme-pcie-ssd?capacity=1tb" target="_blank">Kingston NV2 PCIe 4.0 NVMe SSD </a> as the boot disk for the Proxmox hypervisor.

 ### NAS Drives
-Although you can use any Hard Disk Drive (HDD) for your NAS server NAS-rated hard drives provide advantages like
+Although you can use any Hard Disk Drive (HDD) for your NAS server you might want to consider NAS-rated hard drives because they provide advantages like

 * Optimization for read-and-write operations
 * Relatively fewer vibrations compared to desktop hard drives
 * Rated for 24/7 operation

-If you are using two hard drives in mirrored mode then its safer to source them from different vendors.
+If you are using two hard drives in mirrored mode then it is safer to source them from different vendors.

 I opted for <a href="https://www.westerndigital.com/en-in/products/internal-drives/wd-blue-desktop-sata-hdd#WD5000AZLX" target="_blank">WD Blue PC Desktop Hard Drive 2TB</a> and <a href="https://www.seagate.com/in/en/products/hard-drives/barracuda-hard-drive/" target="_blank">Seagate BarraCuda Hard Drives 2TB</a> as storage drives.
 I'll be running them in mirrored mode using TrueNAS.

 ## Power Supply Unit (PSU)
-Websites like <a href="https://outervision.com/power-supply-calculator" target="_blank">OuterVision Power Supply Calculator</a> could be used to calculate the power budget required by your PC build.
-It will be a better choice to select a power supply with a higher wattage than required currently to ensure upgradability.
+Websites like <a href="https://outervision.com/power-supply-calculator" target="_blank">OuterVision Power Supply Calculator</a> could be used to calculate the power budget of your PC.
+It's ideal to select a power supply with higher wattage to ensure upgradability.

 PSUs are rated as White, Bronze, Silver, Gold, Platinum, and Titanium in the increasing order of their efficiency.
-A more efficient PSU will draw less power and run quieter.
+An efficient PSU will draw less power and run quieter.
 Hence, reducing your power bill.

-I opted for <a href="https://www.corsair.com/us/en/Categories/Products/Power-Supply-Units/Power-Supply-Units-Advanced/RM-Series%E2%84%A2-80-PLUS-Gold-Power-Supplies/p/CP-9020196-NA" target="_blank">Corsair RM Series™ RM850 — 850 Watt 80 PLUS® Gold Certified Fully Modular PSU</a> which provides 850W of wattage and that is enough to run my homelab while also providing an option to add an Nvidia GeForce RTX 3070/RTX 4070 in the future.
+I opted for <a href="https://www.corsair.com/us/en/Categories/Products/Power-Supply-Units/Power-Supply-Units-Advanced/RM-Series%E2%84%A2-80-PLUS-Gold-Power-Supplies/p/CP-9020196-NA" target="_blank">Corsair RM850 850 Watt 80 PLUS Gold Certified Fully Modular PSU</a> which provides 850W of wattage and that is enough to run my homelab while also providing an option to add an Nvidia GeForce RTX 3070/RTX 4070 in the future.

 ## PCIe Expansion Cards
-If you are planning to use your homelab for video editing, animation, machine learning, gaming, or any similar workloads then adding a GPU can improve the performance significantly.
+If you are planning to use your homelab for video editing, animation, machine learning, gaming, or any similar workloads then adding a GPU can improve its performance significantly.

-By adding a 10 Gigabit Network Interface Card (NIC) you can improve the access time to your services.
+By adding a 10 Gigabit Network Interface Card (NIC) you can reduce the access time to your services.

 ## Case
 As long as all the components fit, any PC case could be used for homelab.
 You might want to consider its